Mari-Maida/Elite-Qualifier/READ.md

 It can be accessed though a link to the Replit.
 ## Usage
 The user can hit run on replit to get the program to start.

+## Test Plan:
+To test the code:

+1. Run the program
+2. See the results